poulti/brain-pages/docs/autonomous-underearth-house.md

 ## Waterproof/damp proof
 - Maybe a container type, like the garden house (good heat isolation and watertight).
 - Just in case, could benefit from having a water pumping (out) system, if water would get in?
-Electricity needs to be designed so it doesn't trip though
+Electricity needs to be designed so it doesn't trip though.

 ## Ventilation + filtration system
 - Heat pump for to warming or cooling